ucb-eecs251b/sp24-labs/lab2/README.md

 - `generators/srambist`
 - `tests/srambist.c`

-Submit your final code by pushing to your GitHub repo and submitting the repo to the Gradescope autograder assignment.
-Your score on the autograder will be your score for the assignment.
-It is recommended that you only submit to the autograder once all of the tests are passing locally.
+Submit a screenshot of your log that shows the desired UART output to Gradescope.
+Make sure that your screenshot includes your terminal prompt such that we can see the repo path and activated conda environment, otherwise we will not be able to give credit.